KarthikNA/Prediction-of-Hard-Drive-Failure/README.md

 Admittedly there are cases where the disk failure cannot be predicted, like electricity failure in the server, natural hazard etc. But most of the hardware failure doesn't happen overnight.
 A hard-disk starts to show reduced performance in some of the attributes before failing.
 Recognizing these attributes and training a machine learning model to predict failure based on these attributes is the goal of the project.

 # Motivation

+In the last few years, all companies are moving to the cloud and adopting the Software as a Service(SaaS) model.
+There is a rise in demand for cloud storage.
+We have observed the development of Storage Area Networks(SANs) and Content Distribution Networks(CDN) to store and serve the content to everyone.
+Hard disk drives are the physical devices that store all this information in different formats.
+Over the years, the cost of memory has decreased significantly, but hard disks are still quite expensive.
+It is essential to know when a particular hard disk may fail so that the data centre predict and order the correct number of replacement hard disks.
+Analysing the different metrics can also help the data centre determine the optimal operating conditions.
+Additionally, data centres can identify models that are continuously failing and stop using those particular hard disks to minimise losses.
+Furthermore, the hard disk manufactures can use the results of this analysis to identify potential faults in the design of hard disk and rectify the same.
+The proposed machine learning models can effectively predict hard disk failure by evaluating the various S.M.A.R.T statistics.

 # Problem Statement